BBC CHEVY HYDRAULIC ROLLER CAM EXTREME TORQUE TURN KEY 454/468 CUBIC INCH ENGINE 600 HP & 539 lb. feet of torque at 5300 rpm

-Your engine booklet will include the balance sheet and other information on this engine such as, cam card, and your invoice will show your personal selection of the options offered.
-Misty Moore is in charge of the production of this booklet.
+Your engine booklet will include the balance sheet and other information on this engine such as cam card, and your invoice will show your personal selection of the options offered.
 We usually mail this out prior to shipping the engine.
-Should you fail to receive this, feel free to contact Misty at 423-722-5152.

 Your selection of what type transmission you're going to use with your new engine is very important.
 I'm going to give you the real lowdown on what transmissions I recommend, as well as the ones I would stay away from.
 For those building a very mild, (detuned) street rod, (small cam choice, dual plane intake) these recommendations are not as critical.